top of page

 Are members required to complete a certain number of community service hours a year?

 Yes, to remain an active member, community service hours must be met on a quarterly and or annual basis.
-Joining a sorority involves a significant time commitment, which can be challenging for some, particularly those who pursue online degrees for this and other reasons.
-Sigma Chi Psi recognizes this and provides an alternative option for those who cannot dedicate a lot of time.
-As such, individuals who prefer a less time-intensive involvement can choose to become affiliates rather than members.
+Joining a sorority requires a significant time commitment, which can be challenging for some, especially those pursuing online degrees.
+Sigma Chi Psi understands this and offers an alternative for those who may not be able to commit as much time.
+Individuals who prefer a less time-intensive involvement can opt to become affiliates rather than members, with community service being recommended but not required.

 Disaffiliation / Inactive Status

 Disaffiliation from Sigma Chi Psi can be initiated via the designated menu option on our website.
 When a member chooses to disaffiliate, the organization automatically sends out an email notification confirming this action.
-In cases where disaffiliation is initiated by the organization, you may receive an email notification as well.
+If disaffiliation is initiated by the organization, you may receive an email notification informing you of your member status change and that we can no longer offer you membership.

 Should you find yourself unable to access the members' area or any private social platforms for members, it may indicate that your membership has either been terminated or is currently inactive.
-Termination of membership occurs only in instances of policy, procedure, or bylaw violations.
+Membership termination occurs only in cases of policy, procedure, or bylaw violations, or any misconduct that comes to the attention of our executive team.
 Inactivity, on the other hand, might result from not paying annual dues, lack of participation, or failure to meet community service obligations.

 We recognize the diverse responsibilities our members often juggle, including roles as spouses, parents, caregivers, employees, and students.
 In light of this, we strive to be flexible.
 Members who find value in our organization but need time to manage their personal circumstances can request to become inactive.
 This allows them to step back as needed and return when they feel their life is more balanced and they are ready to re-engage with the organization.